 3. Call Me Maria by Judith Ortiz Cofer

 For a multicultural pick, I love this unusual chapter book that combines poetry, letters and story to tell the story of a young girl who emigrates from Puerto Rico to New York City.
 It’s not the usual immigrant story you’d expect though.
 Her parents are divorced and her father is in NYC working as a super in their building.
 Her mother, back in Puerto Rico, is middle class.
-As Maria masters English, she also discovers the poet within herself. [chapter book, ages 9 and up]
+As Maria masters English, she also discovers the poet within herself. [middle grade, ages 9 and up]

 2. Revolting Rhymes by Roald Dahl